 Internship information can be found at the Internship Office located on the second floor of the Danielle N. Ripich Commons.

 Information about study abroad opportunities can be found at the Global Education Desk on the second floor of the Commons.
-During the day, students that have gone abroad will be available to speak with there.
+During the day, students that have gone abroad will be available to speak with.
 Look out for information sessions about different study abroad opportunities like semester-long or travel courses.

 For research opportunities, you should reach out to your professors or any professor that you wish to conduct research with.